+(1A) Subsection (1) does not apply to an act or omission that occurs on or after the change-over day.

+(1B) Despite subsection (1A) and The Criminal Code section 11, a person may be punished on or after the change-over day for an offence committed under subsection (1) before the change-over day.

 (1) A person shall not either alone or in association with other persons, carry on business in the State under a business name unless —

 (a) the business name consists of the name of that person and the name of each other person, if any, in association with whom that person is so carrying on business without any addition; or